-Today, we are excited to launch the brand new version of the Serverless360 portal with the new Azure Composite Applications concept, management stack to manage your Azure resources, improvements to the User Access Policy mechanism and a new Message Repair and Resubmit capability.
+Today, we are excited to launch the brand new version of the Serverless360 portal with the new Composite Applications concept, management stack for Azure resource management, improvements to the User Access Policy and a new Message Repair and Resubmit capability.

 Most of the integration solutions built using Microsoft Azure technologies make use of 5-6 different services that constitute the solution.
 Ex: Azure Service Bus Queues, Topics, Logic Apps, Event Hubs, Relays, API’s and so on.
 Managing this complex integration solution becomes a cumbersome task for the administrators.
 The only management option you have now is via the Azure Portal, however, the Azure Portal is designed for vertical technology silos rather than managing composite applications.
 Users traverse through the portal on each technology stack back and forth.

 We introduced the concept of Azure Composite Applications in Serverless360 where you can logically group together various resources or entities from Azure Subscriptions (same or multiple subscriptions) and namespaces that represent a Line of Business (LoB) application in your application architecture.
-With Serverless360, you can manage and monitor the application group as a whole that contains these different Azure services.
+Serverless360 provides serverless management and monitoring on the application group as a whole that contains these different Azure services.

 As you can see from the above animation, users can create their own composite application group and add resources to the group.
 Within the composite application, users can perform operations and monitoring of the Azure resources, set up data monitors on the Logic Apps, configure and schedule activities to send messages to their Queues/Topics.